Ahmed-Saber-25/ValidationUtil/README.md

  this function returns aboolean value which that illustrates the input  number of credit card is valid american express credit card number or not based on used regex

  ### getCreditCardType(): CreditCardType
- this function returns enum value which that illustrates the type of credit card is VISA OR MASTER OR AMEX OR NON type  based on used regex
+ this function returns enum value which that illustrates the type of credit card is VISA OR MASTER OR AMEX OR NOT_VALID type  based on used regex

+### getKsaNationalIdType(): IdType
+ this function returns enum value which that illustrates the type of ksa national id if it is SAUDI OR RESIDENT OR NOT_VALID type  based on used regex

+   ### isKsaCitizen(): Boolean
+ this function returns aboolean value which that illustrates the input  number of ksa national id is valid citizen number or not based on used regex

+  ### isKsaResident(): Boolean
+ this function returns aboolean value which that illustrates the input  number of ksa national id is valid resident number or not based on used regex